AishwaryaR01/Bellabeat_CaseStudy_GDAC/AR_Bellabeat.md

     ## 1 1503960366 5/2/2016 …     52.6         116.
 22  22.6 TRUE           1.46e12
     ## 2 1503960366 5/3/2016 …     52.6         116.
 NA  22.6 TRUE           1.46e12
     ## 3 1927972279 4/13/2016…    134.
 294. NA  47.5 FALSE          1.46e12

+The metrics stated in each dataframe are described in detail in the [Fitabase Dictionary](https://www.fitabase.com/media/1930/fitabasedatadictionary102320.pdf).

 ## 3.2 Data Cleaning